 With each subsequent post, we’ll dig deeper into different data sets and expand our application, integrating different technologies as we go.

 Initially, we’ll be focusing on two tables: Products and Orders.
-Products can either be individual parts (arms/legs, torso, head, etc.) or complete robot kits.
+Products can either be individual parts (arms/legs, torso, head, and so on) or complete robot kits.
 Orders are just a list of Products that customers want to purchase.

 Goal 1: Create a DataStax Astra database on the Free tier

-Use the previous link to create a database on the Free tier:
+Use DataStax Astra to create a database on the Free tier:

-- On the database login page, click Register.
+- On the database login page, select Register.